Increase font size

-- Direct Deposit allows Student Accounts and University Receivables to electronically deposit a student’s financial aid refund to his/her personal checking or savings account.
-The Student Accounts and University Receivables Office (UNC cashier) strongly encourages students expecting a refund use Direct Deposit.
-Follow these instructions to sign up for Direct Deposit.
-If a student cannot pick up a check in person at the Student Accounts and University Receivables Office (UNC cashier), he/she must be sure to have established Direct Deposit.
+- Direct deposit allows the Cashier’s Office to electronically deposit a student’s financial aid refund to his/her personal checking or savings account.
+The Cashier’s Office strongly encourages students expecting a refund use direct deposit.
+Follow these instructions to sign up for direct deposit.
+If a student cannot pick up a check in person at the Cashier’s Office, he/she must be sure to have established direct deposit.

 - Charges for programs administered by the Summer School may not be deferred.
 Students must be sure to follow the published deadlines for payment.

 - Initial enrollment deposits may not be deferred unless their are extraordinary circumstances.
 This process is determined by the Study Abroad Office.

-- Once a deposit has been paid, students with financial aid may request deferment of remaining charges through the Student Accounts and University Receivables Office (UNC cashier).
+- Once a deposit has been paid, students with financial aid may request deferment of remaining charges through the Cashier’s Office.